DFE/night-owl/README.md

 so much interesting stuff after 1 or 2 builds.
 You have to wait some days until your error.log gets filled up a little.

+Last but not least, you can enable auto refresh on your project page.
+This way your diagrams get automatically updated in your view.

 Skript Examples
 ---------------